lateefoye/lateefoye/README.md

 ### Hello World!👋

 - 🔭 I’m currently working on adding a Factorial Calculator feature to my basic calculator project
-- 🌱 I’m currently learning Python and on an Advanced Java course
+- 🌱 I’m currently learning Python
-- 👯 I’m looking to collaborate with a team on a project
+- 👯 I’m looking to collaborate with a team on a project in an internship
-- 🤔 I’m looking for help in obtaining an internship
+- 🤔 I’m looking for help in improving my knowledge of Java
 - 💬 Ask me about soft skills
 - 📫 How to reach me: LinkedIn(www.linkedin.com/in/abdulateefoyegbefun)
 - 😄 Pronouns: He, Him, His